parttimehacker/clock/README.md

 ### Manual or Command Prompt
 To manually run the application enter the following command (sudo may be required on your system)
 ```
-sudo python3 clock.py --mq <MQTT_BROKER> --ws <WEB_SERVER>
+sudo python3 clock.py --mqtt <MQTT_BROKER> --location <ROOM>
 ```
 - <MQTT_BROKER> I use the Open Source Mosquitto broker and bridge
-- <WEB_SERVER> is the **Django* web server
 - Host names or IP address can be used.
+- <ROOM> is the location in the house as an MQTT topic syntax
 ### Raspbian systemd Service
-First edit the **admin systemd service** and replace the MQTT broker and web server values with their host names or IP addresse.
+First edit the **clock systemd service** and replace the MQTT broker and room values with their host names or IP addresse.
 A systemd install script will move files and enable the applicaiton via **systemctl** commands.
 - Run the script and provide the application name **admin** to setup systemd (the script uses a file name argument to create the service).
 ```
 vi admin.service
-./systemd_script.sh admin
+./systemd_script.sh clock
 ```
 This script also adds four aliases to the **.bash_aliases** in your home directory for convenience.
 ```